dreisicht/renderrob/Readme.md

 ## Why should I use it?

+Save time settings up your renders
+You can render a quick preview, before spending hours on your final render

 ## Who ist it for?

 ## Usage

-press ctrl + c in the main window to stop the batch rendering.
+Press ctrl + c in the main window to stop the batch rendering.
 Closing the blender windows itself only cancels current job!

 ## Features